Pyne clicks as Notre Dame powers past North Carolina - NewsBreak

 THE TAKEAWAY

-Notre Dame: The Fighting Irish unleashed a balanced offense, producing more than 285 yards both on the ground and in the air.
+Notre Dame: The Fighting Irish unleashed sustained offense, producing more than 285 yards both on the ground and in the air.
 After three games with tight margins into the fourth quarters, this turned out to be a relatively stress-free final 15 minutes.

 North Carolina: The Tar Heels were coming off an open week, but they didn’t solve defensive woes that threatened to derail them in their previous two games.
 They’re done with non-conference games, so they’ll have to sort out the defensive shortcomings in ACC play.